1 city, 1 voting place: Kentucky braces for lines in primary

 McGrath tried to join the suit demanding more than one in-person voting location on Election Day in Louisville and other population centers, but a federal judge denied her campaign’s motion to intervene.
 McGrath also pushed to extend the deadline for requesting an absentee ballot.

-For voters unable to get an absentee ballot, “you are forced to now stand in line in the one polling location in the middle of a pandemic,” McGrath said.
+For voters unable to get absentee ballots, “you are forced to now stand in line in the one polling location in the middle of a pandemic,” McGrath said.
 “If you’re 82 years old, are you going to do that?”

-In Lexington, the state’s second-largest city, the voting location is at the University of Kentucky’s football stadium.
-Large venues like the fairgrounds in Louisville and the football stadium in Lexington were chosen to enable social distancing.
+In Lexington, the state’s second-largest city with 323,000 people, the voting location is at the University of Kentucky’s football stadium.

-Louisville Metro Council member Barbara Sexton Smith said she’s worried about the prospect of long lines at the fairgrounds, which she said would represent “voter suppression.”

-“In a 21st-century America, it’s a shame that we are making people go to such great, dangerous lengths, with the COVID pandemic, just to exercise their right to vote,” she said.

 Richard Beliles, Common Cause Kentucky board chairman, said offering “so few polling places for the primary is irresponsible and unacceptable, and sadly it was avoidable.”

 Georgia delayed its primary twice to give election officials more time to prepare, sending absentee ballot applications to every active registered voter in the state.
-But that wasn’t enough.
-When Georgia held its primary June 9, metro Atlanta voters had waits of up to 10 hours.
+That wasn’t enough.
+When Georgia held its primary June 9, metro Atlanta voters waited up to 5 hours.
 As in Milwaukee and Philadelphia, many of the lines were concentrated in minority communities, sparking objections from voting rights advocates.

 Even in Nevada, where absentee ballots were sent to every registered voter for the June 9 primary, large-scale consolidation caused problems.
 The last voter in Las Vegas to cast a ballot did so at 3 a.m., eight hours after polls were supposed to close.